TysonRayJones/CTools/mathematica/guide.md

 #include "mmaformatter.h"
 ```
 provides functions for converting C data structures to strings of Mathematica objects, and producing
 files which Mathematica can read through `Get` as an [association](http://reference.wolfram.com/language/ref/Association.html).
+An equivalent module in Python can be found [here](https://github.com/TysonRayJones/PythonTools/blob/master/mathematica/guide.md).

 For example,
 ```C